 We are now accepting applications on a rolling basis for the 2017-18 academic year!
 Apply now to receive priority consideration and a $75 application fee waiver.
-Applicants are encouraged to apply early, as our Admissions Committee will provide expedited admissions decisions within 2-3 weeks for complete applications received by our priority deadline.
+Applicants are encouraged to apply early, as our Admissions Committee will provide expedited admissions decisions within 2-3 weeks upon receipt of complete applications.

 All applicants will be automatically considered for a scholarship award and do not need to submit any further documents to request an award.
 We will review and accept applications received after this date on a rolling basis until May 1, 2017.